Holden-Harrington/Final_Portfolio_Computational_Physics/README.md

 ## Citations and Acknowledgements
 * Dr. Aaron Titus, Professor of Physics and Astronomy, High Point University
 * Wang, Jianyi Jay.
 Computational Modeling and Visualization of Physical Systems with Python.
 Wiley, 2016
-* Wang, Jianyi Jay.
-Computational Modeling and Visualization of Physical Systems with Python.
-Wiley, 2016